 You decide how much of your pay you would like to set aside for your retirement.
 You can start with as little as $20 per pay period and change the amount whenever you wish.
 Remember the more you put in, and the earlier you start saving the better the opportunity for your money to grow.

 You can contribute any dollar amount up to the IRS Annual Plan Contribution limit.
-The 2018 limit is $18,500 for participants under age 50, and $24,500 for participants who will be age 50 or older as of December 31, 2018.

 How Much to Save?